codiplaykz/codibit-micropython-docs/docs/reference/builtin.md

 ## Display

 API for controlling the built-in SH1106 OLED display (128x64 pixels).
+Uses a buffer-based approach where drawing commands are stored in a buffer and then output to the screen using the `show()` function.

 ### Global Instance